 Researchers estimate that these scrolls were written between the 3rd century BC and the 1st century, right before the destruction of the Second Temple in the year 70 CE.
 They are considered the earliest Hebrew texts that have ever been discovered.

 The building's design was made by Jewish-American architects Armand Bartos and Frederick Kiesler.
 They decided to design the building, with a white dome-like top, a reminder of the vase covers the scrolls were found in.
-The white color contrasts with the black wall put next to it, what fits with the description about the "sons of light," as these writer's saw themselves, against the "sons of darknss," their enemies.
+The white color contrasts with the black wall put next to it, what fits with the description about the "sons of light," as these writers saw themselves, against the "sons of darkness," their enemies.
 The corridor on the way to the entrance reminds a cave, again reminding the location of the scrolls.

 The structure is located next to impressive and official places for the State of Israel, like the Knesset, Government buildings, and the National Library, indicating the importance of the scrolls, and the structure that contains them.